babashka/nbb/doc/fly_io/README.md

 running on `fly.io`.
 This guide is based on the the fly.io documentation for Node.js [here](https://fly.io/docs/getting-started/node/).

 In `example.cljs` we start an Express webserver on port `8092`.
-It prints `Hello World!
-This site is running with nbb v0.5.102`.
 To run the site locally, run `npm run start`.

 To get this site running on `fly.io`, you need to [install](https://fly.io/docs/getting-started/installing-flyctl/) and [log